exercism/v3/languages/csharp/exercises/concept/namespaces/.docs/after.md

 .NET addresses the issue of two namespaces with the same name.
 This issue is addressed with the [namespace alias qualifier][namespace-alias-qualifier] and the [extern alias][extern-alias].

 One reason to mention this fairly niche subject is that you will often see the qualifier `global::` for namespaces, particularly in generated code.
 The intention here is to avoid confusion with a nested namespace or class name.
+By prefixing a namespace with `global::` you ensure that a top-level namespace is selected.

 #### Note for Java developers

-When comparing with the import of packages some differences and similarities should be noted:
+When comparing with the `import` of Java `packages` some differences and similarities should be noted:

 - There is no equivalent with C# of importing specific types.
 - `using static` and `import static` are equivalent.
+- Unlike Java packages C# [assemblies][assemblies] have no impact on access levels but like the relationship between packages and jars they can span multiple assemblies.
+- The relationship between file system and packages is not reflected in C#'s namespaces.

 #### Reference